 The often messy work innovation requires not only works best when tapping the wisdom of many, it’s also strengthened when youth bring their unjaded, can-do, fresh perspectives, as well as their energy, willingness to embrace change, and exceptional understanding of how to market and engage others using social media.

-Standing Bear, an initiative of ISWO (Indigenous Sport and Wellness Ontario), is a leadership initiative "by-youth, for-youth that is resulting in Indigenous youth leaders who are firmly grounded by the traditions and values of their ancestors with the confidence and competencies needed to face the future with confidence.
+Standing Bear, an initiative of ISWO (Indigenous Sport and Wellness Ontario), is a leadership initiative by-youth, for-youth that is resulting in Indigenous youth leaders who are firmly grounded by the traditions and values of their ancestors with the competencies and sense of identity needed to face the future with confidence.

-Funded by Ontario’s Ministry of Tourism, Culture and Sport, Indigenous youth across the province were rallied to apply a collective impact approach to the initiative that potentially could involve multiple organizations with ISWO serving as a catalyst..
+With start-up funding provided by Ontario’s Ministry of Tourism, Culture and Sport, Indigenous youth across the province were rallied to apply a collective impact approach to the initiative that potentially could involve multiple organizations with ISWO serving as a catalyst.

 Collective Impact is a phrase coined by Stanford Social Innovation Review.
 In essence, the idea behind it is that organizations put aside their individual agendas in favour of a collective approach.
 A group made up of representatives from different sectors commits to a common agenda for solving a specific social problem.
 Ideally this leads to transformational change (rather than change that simply reforms) and more of an inter-dependent eco-system rather than an ego-system.

 While the original intent of collective impact aligned with the idea of having Indigenous youth select a specific issue and then mobilize them as well as other stakeholders to work on it collectively, the youth were reluctant to choose just one issue.